Product Search

 prepare Si3N4 ceramic gear blank, with density of 3.18 g / cm3, fracture

-toughness of 4.4mpa • M1 / 2 and compressive strength of 600MPa.
+M1 / 2 and compressive strength of 600MPa.
 It can be seen

 that the products obtained by inkjet printing technology have good mechanical